Pregnancy is a time of change. You’re making plans and feeling new emotions.

 - Lack of pregnancy symptoms

-- Continual appearance of period-like bleeding
+- Continual appearance of period-like bleeding or intermittent spotting

 - Obesity (which hides weight gain)